dendronhq/dendron-site/vault/dendron.guides.cook.md

 We are working on being able to run Dendron without the need for a workspace.
 You can track the progress of this on this [issue](https://github.com/dendronhq/dendron/issues/322)

+### Renaming a Vault

+We currently haven't implemented a command to do but you can use the current manual steps to implement.
+1. Update the [[name|dendron.topic.config#name]] property in `dendron.yml`
+1. Update the name property on the corresponding [[workspace folders|dendron.topic.config#folders]]
+1. Replace any [[cross Vault Links|dendron.topic.links#cross-vault-links]] with the name of the new workspace
+  - ctrl search `dendron://{vaultName}` and replace it with the new vaultName
+1. Run `> Reload Window` when these steps are completed

 ### Private Vaults

 You can create private vaults that won't be published or initialized when others clone the workspace.
 To do this, run [[Vault Add|dendron.topic.commands#vault-add]] and add your private vault as a local vault.
 After it's been added, run [[Configure (yaml)|dendron.topic.commands#configure-yaml]] and set the [[visibility|dendron.topic.config#visibility]] of the vault to "private" in `dendron.yml`.